 Present your progress by milestones.
 “Our next milestone is vendor selection.
 We are about 60% of the way there.
 We have our list of possibilities, and we are gathering quotes and analyzing logistics for each one.
 By Wednesday next week, a vendor will be chosen and a contract prepared.”
 Now management has a clear picture of where the project is holding – that’s current project progress.
 They know what the next milestone is, and when to expect it – that’s future progress.

 Management tastes skew to the minimalist.
 Extraneous detail only creates noise for them.
-By avoiding the unnecessary details, you are actually giving management a better picture for their needs than had you tried to be more detailed.
+By avoiding the unnecessary details, you are actually giving management a better picture of their needs than had you tried to be more detailed.
 Like a master minimalist artist, you want to maximize your use of empty space in painting your picture.

 Use Data And Numbers